singlearity-sports/singlearity-python/README.md

 We recommend you create a virtual environment using **venv** or similar as described in the [python.org guide](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).

-You will need to obtain an API key by sending an email request to keys@singlearity.com
+Obtain an API key by sending an email request to keys@singlearity.com

 ``` pip install singlearity```